Nishant-Narsale/auth_jwt/README.md

 # auth_jwt
-Production level jwt authentication system in Django and React using Djoser
+Production level jwt authentication system for Django and React using Djoser